 “Many of the deficiencies seen in today’s wrestlers can be corrected with proper training.
 To be a good wrestler, you need to be a masochist and enjoy hitting and not mind getting hit,” explained Bobby Kings, aka La Momia Negra.

-Roberto Reyes, known as Bobby Kings, is the long-time owner of a billiards hall that serves as a museum dedicated to El Salvador’s former wrestlers.
+Roberto Reyes, known as Bobby Kings, is the long-time owner of a billiards hall that serves as a small museum dedicated to El Salvador’s former wrestlers.
 In it, you will see many unique photographs of the men and women who’ve paved the way for today’s mat warriors.

 Over the years, while San Salvador has gone through significant shifts and changes, the establishment refuses to leave behind the decades of the ’60s and ’70s, which are considered El Salvador’s “Golden Age” of professional wrestling.